zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 hang up” is used to describe the action where you a re putting something, say a piece of clothing, into a closet.
 You want a piece of clothing to hang down vertically.
 Usually you put it on something called a “hanger” (hanger).
 A hanger is a triangular piece of metal or plastic that has a l ittle round hook on the top.

 You put the clothing on the hanger and then you put  that hook over a bar or a, what we would call, “rod” (rod) in your closet.
-Thi s keeps your clothes, once again, from getting wrinkled.
+This keeps your clothes, once again, from getting wrinkled.
 A garment bag typical ly has hangers inside of it and/or it has a hook on the top that you can use to  hang it in a closet.
 That’s what Leona means when she tells the driver that the garm ent bag should be hung up in the closet.
 “Hung” is the past participle of “ha ng.”

 Leona then asks, “Where is my expandable bag?”
 “Exp andable” (expandable) comes from the verb “to expand,” which means to mak e bigger, to make something larger.
 An “expandable bag,” then, would be a piece of luggage that you could make bigger if you had more things to put  in it.
 It will get bigger for you, if you will, usually because the material is soft a nd will expand or because there is some additional space in the piece of luggage th at you can use if you need more room.